kammitama5/kammitama5.github.io/_posts/2017-4-26-Wednesday-April-26th.md

   ![Win](/images/breakout2.png)

-  I did this one a while ago called "GnomeRave", based on a first-person shooter tutorial, in Java.
+## I did this one a while ago called "GnomeRave", based on a first-person shooter tutorial, in Java.

   ![Gnome Rave](/images/gnomerave.png)

-  I made the textures and stuff myself.
+## I made the textures and stuff myself.

+## Breakout cont'd...What I'd like to continue:

 - In terms of the Pong/Breakout game,
   I started also with adding a second ball, but need to work out the mechanics, etc for it.